3 Reasons to Use FamilySearch

 3. Reduce Duplication Errors

 FamilySearch, as a collaborative network, seeks to reduce the duplicated research efforts.
-Eventually, we can spend less time searching for the same records for the same ancestors repeatedly.
-We can spend our research effort exploring the little-known record sets like Post Office, Justice of the Peace, and Circuit Court collections.
+Eventually, we can spend less time searching for identical records for the same ancestors repeatedly.
+Instead, we can spend our research effort exploring the little-known record sets like Post Office, Justice of the Peace, and Circuit Court collections.

 Overcome the FamilySearch Learning Curve